delta-io/delta/README.md

 2. **Mutual exclusion**: Only one writer must be able to create (or rename) a file at the final destination.
 3. **Consistent listing**: Once a file has been written in a directory, all future listings for that directory must return that file.

-Delta Lake supports all these guarantees only on HDFS.
-It is possible to make it work with other storage systems by plugging in custom implementations of the [LogStore API](https://github.com/delta-io/delta/blob/master/src/main/scala/org/apache/spark/sql/delta/storage/LogStore.scala).
+Currently, only HDFS supports all these guarantees out of the box.
+We are looking to provide all these guarantees with other storage systems by plugging in custom implementations of [LogStore API](https://github.com/delta-io/delta/blob/master/src/main/scala/org/apache/spark/sql/delta/storage/LogStore.scala).
+If you are interested in adding the above guarantees for your storage systems, you can start discussions in the community mailing group.

 As an optimization, storage systems can also allow _partial listing of a directory, given a start marker_.
 Delta Lake can use this ability to efficiently discover the latest version of a table, without listing all of the files in the transaction log.